tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 Eventually they become too prominent to ignore, and a kind of phase transition occurs.

-Suddenly, the discrepancies become judged to be a valid area of study in themselves, rather than just annoying aberrations.
+Eventually, the discrepancies become so prominent and concerning that they are judged to be a valid area of study in themselves, rather than just annoying aberrations.
 Leading practitioners devote themselves to the task.
 Foundations of the specialisation that were once accepted without question now come under scrutiny.

 To partially explain the discrepancies, people introduce many incompatible variations on current theories.
 The once unified field divides into cliques,